- Find a Trail

 - Get Involved

-The 3-mile Old Erie Path has a rougher surface than its neighboring Esposito Trail, but is suitable for walking and for hybrid or mountain biking.
-In contrast to the prior mile along roads and homes, this path is more remote.
-The railroad bed was cut into the side of steep hills that drop into the Hudson River, so trail users have a spectacular view across the wide river.
-Homeowners, many of them high above or downhill from the corridor, access the trail by way of creative engineering: hillside stairways with handrails fashioned from the limbs of native trees, as well as decorative archways and gates on intricate pulley systems.
+Homeowners, many of them above or below the corridor, access the trail by way of creative engineering: hillside stairways with handrails fashioned from the limbs of native trees, as well as decorative archways and gates on intricate pulley systems.

 Sunday, August 26, 2018, temperature 88F, mixed sun & clouds, moderate humidity.